 Consider reading A Diary of Anne Frank before your visit to Amsterdam.
 It puts a lot of what you will see in and around the Anne Frank House into perspective.

 Are you planning a trip to Amsterdam and the Netherlands?
-Comment below if you have any questions about this Amsterdam itinerary.
+Comment below if you have any questions about this Amsterdam itinerary or how to spend two days in Amsterdam.